tslenter/RSX-RSC/README.md

 ```

 ### 14.4 Funds
 All donations and other funds will be used to cover cost of this project and to improve functions/plugins/core scripts.
-Furthermore there are some other some other project on the roadmap.
-Funding these will be done from this project as well.
+The roadmap will display new functions or products.
+Check https://www.remotesyslog.com for more information.